 For many professionals, the service desk represents the face of IT.
-The quality of the service desk experience will go a long way in defining the perception of the whole IT organization—especially for millennials who’ve grown up with technology and become accustomed to high-quality personal technology services.
+The quality of the service desk experience will go a long way in defining the perception of the whole IT organization—especially for adults under 40 who’ve grown up with technology and become accustomed to high-quality personal technology services.
 That inevitable comparison makes it essential for IT organizations to modernize their service desk to improve user experience, efficiency, and accountability.

 “57% of support organizations saw an increase in ticket volumes” – HDI 2016 Technical Support Survey